beego/beego-doc/docs/en-US/developing/web/view/func.md

   ```
   {{dateformat .Time "2006-01-02T15:04:05Z07:00"}}
   ```
 - date: This is similar to date function in PHP.
-It can easily return time by string
+It can easily return time by string.
   ```
   {{date .T "Y-m-d H:i:s"}}
   ```
 - compare: Compare two objects.
-If they are the same return true otherwise return false.
+If they are the same return true, otherwise return false.
   ```
   {{compare .A .B}}
   ```
-- substr: Return sub string. supports UTF-8 string.
+- substr: Return sub string, supports UTF-8 string.
   ```
   {{substr .Str 0 30}}
   ```